CloudDataPalina/CloudDataPalina/README.md

 - Learning: Python, SQL, Data Pipelines, GCP & AWS
 - Currently studying on Coursera (IBM, Google, etc.)
 - Ex-Senior Accountant with 15+ years of experience
-- Based in Poland | 🤝 Open to collaboration
+- Based in Poland
+- 🤝 Open to collaboration, job opportunities, and internships.

 ---